lokearm/armchar-swish/README.md

     - The character sheets are generated an internal Haskell type
     - We consider putting the character sheet back into the graph.
     - Doing the reasoning on the graph is too costly in this case
++ `schemaReasoner` closes the graph under RDFS subClassOf and subPropertyOf relations.
+It also deduces subproperties of hasTrait, by using the class of the object.  **not tested**

 ### Graphs in use